 More than half of the export shipments in July and August 2021 went eastward – to China, Japan and South Korea (8 shipments out of 14), and 6 vessels went to Europe – to the Netherlands, Spain, Portugal and France (https://arctic-lio.com/).
 In 2020 main destination of LNG and gas condensate were European ports: Belgium (62 voyages), France (58), Netherlands (26), Spain (30), UK (22).
 There were 25 voyages in China.

-The most likely rout for NIS transfer is the western one, because all destination ports in Asia are situated further south than European ones.
+The most likely route for NIS transfer is the western one, because all destination ports in Asia are situated further south than European ones.
 The most probable candidate are Netherlands as the most northward location.
 Therefore, we should concentrate on organisms, which are documented as numerous and spreading their range in the northern Europe.
 We should keep in mind the increase of voyage number during the last three years and very probable preservation of this trend in future, which means increase of NIS load in the area of interest.

 The total traffic has been increasing for the last three years, and this tendency will remain in future, because of development of new projects.
 The number of long-distance voyages will rise significantly as new fields and terminals are put into operation.
 So the load of alien species will increase and probability of introduction invasive species will increase as well.
 However, we can prevent introduction by monitoring plankton and benthos and take effective measures to treat ballast water and fouling.